The style 7 Baby Ben was re-introduced in mid-1975 and made until ca. 1976.

 The minute hand does not have a metal cap in the center.

-This clock has been seen in boxes labeled “Special Baby Ben Buy!”
+Some of these clocks are in boxes labeled “Special Baby Ben Buy!”
 It uses the aluminum movement that late style 8 clocks use.

 A miniature of the style 5 was made in 1997, with only 5,000 made.
 It has a quartz movement.